-The LESSOR and the LESSEE agree that should the LESSEE at any time during the TERM fail to insure or keep insured the BUILDING against loss or damage by fire and other perils as required under section 8.01 or fail to maintain in respect of the BUILDINGS, pressure vessel insurance as required under section 8.02, or fail to maintain insurance against claims for personal injury, death or property damage or loss as required under section 3.09, then in any of such events, the LKSSOR, although not obliged to do so, may obtain and maintain such insurance in such amount or amounts with such deductible amounts and for such period or periods of time as the LESSOR deems advisable; and the LESSEE shall pay to the LESSOR as ADDITIONAL RENT upon the LESSOR obtaining any of such insurance and thereafter annually during the TERM within thirty (30) days after receipt of any invoice from the LESSOR such amount as, at the rates charged by the insurance companies with whom the LESSOR has placed such insurance, will pay all premiums therefor.
-The LESSOR shall submit to the LESSEE annually a statement of the amount or amounts payable by the LESSEE under this section 8.12 as the cost of such insurance for the next ensuing year and upon receipt of payment therefor shall apply the same on account of the premiums of such insurance with the loss, if any, thereunder payable to the LESSOR, the LESSEE and any MORTGAGEE as their interests may appear.
+- (a) The LESSOR, although not obliged to do so, may obtain and maintain insurance in respect of loss or damage to the SAID LANDS and the BUILDINGS against fire and other perils now or hereafter from time to time embraced by or defined in a standard fire insurance extended coverage or additional perils supplemental contract, in excess of any amount for which they are insured by the LESSEE under section 8.01 or in respect of the BUILDINGS, pressure vessel insurance in excess of any amount maintained by the LESSEE under section 8.02, or in respect of any other perils, including Liability, in excess of any amount maintained by the LESSEE under section 8.09. - (b) Should the LESSEE at any time during the TERM fail to insure or keep insured the BUILDINGS against loss or damage by fire and other perils as required under section 8.01 or fails to maintain in respect of the BUILDINGS, pressure vessel insurance as required under section 8.02, or fail to maintain insurance against claims for personal injury, death or property damage or loss as required under section 8.09, then in any of such events, the LESSOR, although not obliged to do so, may obtain and maintain such insurance in such amount or amounts with such deductible amounts and for such period or periods of time as the LESSOR deems advisable; and the LESSEE shall pay to the LESSOR as ADDITIONAL RENT upon the LESSOR obtaining any of such insurance and thereafter annually during the TERM within thirty (30) days after receipt of any invoice from the LESSOR such amount as, at the rates charged by the insurance companies with whom the LESSOR has placed such insurance, will pay all premiums therefor.
+The LESSOR shall submit to the LESSEE annually a statement of the amount or amounts payable by the LESSEE under this section 8.12(b) as the cost of such insurance for the next ensuing year and upon receipt of payment therefor shall apply the same on account of the premiums of such insurance with the loss, if any, thereunder payable to the LESSOR, the LESSEE and any MORTGAGEE as their interest may appear.